 How Do I Join?

 CERT members receive 20 hours of initial training.
 The training can be broken down into a number of time blocks depending on availability and that of other volunteers.
 We may offer it a few nights spread out over a couple of weeks, a weekend, or a combination of both.
 We try to schedule CERT so that there are opportunities to make up missed modules.
 In particular, we like to hold it multiple times throughout the year, and it is important for us to know what time of the year is best for you.

 The training is followed by drills, exercises, and many opportunities to assist the City of Nashua Emergency Management at local incidents.
 CERT is provided free of charge in Greater Nashua.
 If you are interested in attending, you can fill out our Upcoming CERT Training Mailing List to notify us that you are interested in getting involved.
 We will contact you to register you for an upcoming class as one becomes available.

 You can also organize a class for your neighborhood, business, or community group.
 You need a minimum of 20 people to be trained and a location to hold the training.
-Call Nashua Public Health Emergency Preparedness at 603-589-4569 or contact by email to schedule your class.
+Call the City of Nashua Division of Public Health and Community Services at 603-589-4560 to schedule your class.

 How Do Our Volunteers Help?

 Everyone has a skill that we need before, during, and after disaster.